📫 Daily Brief: Ukrainian soldiers in Mariupol refuse to surrender

 What to watch for

-China’s first-quarter GDP beat expectations to grow at 4.8% from a year earlier, the country announced today.
-For the year, China has set its GDP target at 5.5%, its least ambitious goal in three decades, but it’s already looking challenging in the face of ongoing lockdowns and the Russian invasion of Ukraine.
+China’s 5.5% GDP target for 2022 is the least ambitious goal the country has had in three decades, but it’s already looking challenging in the face of ongoing lockdowns and the Russian invasion of Ukraine.

-The first quarter’s growth reflects the economic strength of January and March, before the most recent lockdowns in key economic centers.
 Tech hub Shenzhen underwent a one-week lockdown in March, while financial capital Shanghai is under an indefinite one that has slowed or halted production at firms including Tesla.
+Last month, French investment bank Natixis predicted the sharp reduction in mobility in China from lockdowns could shave off 1.8 percentage points from its first-quarter growth, due today.

-Premier Li Keqiang, in particular, has been sounding the alarm.
-Li said at a seminar last week that downward pressure on growth has intensified, and that local officials must move with “a sense of urgency” on stimulus measures.
+The strongest warnings about China’s economy, however, are coming from premier Li Keqiang.
+Li said at a seminar last week that downward pressure on growth has intensified, and that local officials must move with “a sense of urgency” on stimulus measures such as infrastructure projects and tax reductions.

 Buying food in Shanghai